Paris: High and Late Middle Ages to Louis XIV

 In the late 12th century, Philip Augustus extended the Louvre fortress to defend the city against river invasions from the west, gave the city its first walls between 1190 and 1215, rebuilt its bridges to either side of its central island, and paved its main thoroughfares.
 In 1190, he transformed Paris's former cathedral school into a student-teacher corporation that would become the University of Paris and would draw students from all of Europe.

 With 200,000 inhabitants in 1328, Paris, then already the capital of France, was the most populous city of Europe.
 By comparison, London in 1300 had 80,000 inhabitants.

-By the early fourteenth century so much filth had collected inside urban Europe that French and Italian cities were naming streets after human waste.
+By the early fourteenth century, so much filth had collected inside urban Europe that French and Italian cities were naming streets after human waste.
 In medieval Paris, several street names were inspired by merde, the French word for "shit".
-There were rue Merdeux, rue Merdelet, rue Merdusson, rue des Merdons, and rue Merdiere—as well as a rue du Pipi.

-During the Hundred Years' War, Paris was occupied by England-friendly Burgundian forces from 1418, before being occupied outright by the English when Henry V of England entered the French capital in 1420; in spite of a 1429 effort by Joan of Arc to liberate the city, it would remain under English occupation until 1436.
+During the Hundred Years' War, Paris was occupied by England-friendly Burgundian forces from 1418, before being occupied outright by the English when Henry V of England entered the French capital in 1420; despite a 1429 effort by Joan of Arc to liberate the city, it would remain under English occupation until 1436.